jha0517/Circle02_Minitalk/README.md

 MiniTalk includes the following features:

-- Multi-client support
-- Message broadcasting to all clients
+- Sending string from client to host.
-- User nickname customization
-- Basic error handling
-- Graceful program termination

 ## Authors

-MiniTalk was created by [author 1] and [author 2].
+MiniTalk was created by Hyunah.
 If you have any questions or feedback, please feel free to contact us.

 ## Acknowledgements